Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Marketing tools

-• Shopify: Offers numerous tools to connect with customers, sync products on Instagram, TikTok, or sell on Amazon and Etsy via Shopify Marketplace Connect.
-Shopify Email allows you to create and customize email campaigns, although colours, fonts, and images must be manually adjusted.
+• Shopify: Offers numerous tools to connect with customers, sync products to Instagram and TikTok, and sell on Amazon and Etsy via Shopify Marketplace Connect.
+Shopify Email lets you create and customise email campaigns, though colours, fonts, and images must be manually adjusted.

 • BigCommerce: Supports promotional banners, automated emails (including abandoned cart and post-purchase), and newsletter management.
-However, advanced email personalization or social media integrations require additional apps.
+However, advanced email personalisation or social media integrations require additional apps.

 SEO